gatsbyjs/gatsby/docs/blog/2020-06-16-Gatsby-slideshow-with-Posenet/index.md

 _This was when I had a sudden idea: When I give a presentation, my slide decks are already hosted.
 Why don’t I just send people to the URL and let them “follow along” as I present?_

-This then takes the pressure of my bandwidth and instead pushes it off to each individual client.
-Yes, this means they have to download the slide assets but this load is far smaller than streaming video — everyone wins.
+This takes the pressure off my bandwidth and instead pushes it off to each individual client.
+Yes, it means they have to download the slide assets, but this load is far smaller than streaming video — everyone wins.
 It also gives me the ability to add far more interactive elements to my slides to keep interest from viewers.

 ## Modifying `gatsby-theme-mdx-deck`